graup/kakaotalk-analyzer/README.md

 This is totally work-in-progress, but I will try to only put at least kind of functional versions up on GitHub.

-Last tested with KakaoTalk version 4.5.2
+Last tested with KakaoTalk version 4.5.2.
+Should work with most older versions, too.

 Feedback
 --------